lelutin/puppet-apt/README.md

     }

-## apt::cron::download<a name="apt-cron-download"></a>
+## apt::cron::dist_upgrade<a name="apt-cron-dist_upgrade"></a>

-This class sets up `cron-apt` so that it downloads upgradable packages, does not actually do any upgrade and emails when the output changes.
+This class sets up cron-apt so that it dist-upgrades the system and emails when upgrades are performed.

 `cron-apt` defaults to run at 4 AM.
-You may want to set the `$apt_cron_hours` variable before you include the class: its value will be passed as the "hours" parameter of a cronjob.
+You may want to set the `$cron_hours` class parameter before you include the class: its value will be passed as the "hours" parameter of a cronjob.
 Example:

     # Run cron-apt every three hours
-    $apt_cron_hours = '*/3'
+    class { 'apt::cron::dist_upgrade': cron_hours => '*/3' }

 Note that the default 4 AM cronjob won't be disabled.

-## apt::cron::dist_upgrade<a name="apt-cron-dist_upgrade"></a>

-This class sets up cron-apt so that it dist-upgrades the system and emails when upgrades are performed.

-See [apt::cron::download](#apt-cron-download) above if you need to run `cron-apt` more often than once a day.

 ## apt::dist_upgrade<a name="apt-dist_upgrade"></a>